-Field experiences are developmental in scope and sequence, embedded in coursework across the curriculum.
+Field experiences are developmental in scope and sequence and are embedded in coursework across the curriculum.
 Field experiences occur in a variety of school settings and result in the student being able to demonstrate knowledge and understanding of the Viterbo and InTASC standards.
-Student performance in the areas of communication skills, human relations and professional dispositions, content knowledge, pedagogical knowledge through at least 2 written evaluations based upon observations by the cooperating teacher or the program supervisor.
+Student performance in the areas of communication skills, human relations and professional dispositions, content knowledge, pedagogical knowledge through at least 2 written evaluations based upon observations by the cooperating teacher or the course instructor.